In this post we’ll look at how muscle compensation impacts injury rehab outcomes and what you can do to prevent it.

 Likewise I would notice his pelvis lift millimetres off the table before certain tests.
 When I cued him to keep his pelvis down, he was weaker.

-Now the truly incredible thing about this is that it’s all completely unconscious.
+The truly incredible thing about this is that it’s all completely unconscious.
 Ian had no idea he was doing it and neither does anybody else usually until it’s pointed out.

 Your CNS instantly makes the calculation that your muscular system is unable to resist force in a particular position and makes an adjustment.